 Pre-assembled gasket is ideal for rapid application to door frames or apertures such as skylights, vents, access panels in electrical/electronic cabinets or enclosures – also for vehicle OEMs for car, truck and coach doors, as well as for caravans, railway coaches and specialist vehicles like ambulances and fire trucks.

-Standard shapes include butt joins and right angle joins enabling rings and frames as well as combinations to be produced in steel inserted profiles which are a combination of an edge protector with bonded sponge rubber sealing section.
+Standard shapes include butt joins and right angle joins enabling rings and frames as well as combinations to be produced in steel inserted profiles.
 Assembly is very simple by pushing or knocking onto a flange.
 Back to top

 Fire and EMC resistant gasket to UL ratings